EMJzero/FactorFlow/README.md

 - [`explore_random_mappings.py`](comparisons/explore_random_mappings.py) enables the gathering of data for random mappings on a given architecture.
 Run with `python -m comparisons.explore_random_mappings`, use `-h` for usage instructions.

-- [`explore_starting_points.py`](comparisons/explore_starting_points.py) enables the gathering of data for FactorFlow optimization resutls when starting from a random mapping during local search on a given architecture.
+- [`explore_starting_points.py`](comparisons/explore_starting_points.py) enables the gathering of data for FactorFlow optimization results when starting from a random mapping during local search on a given architecture.
 Run with `python -m comparisons.explore_starting_points`, use `-h` for usage instructions.

 At last, consider updating [`settings.py`](settings.py) to accomodate your needs, every setting is thereby documented.